ydkmlt84/Maintainerr_docs/Tutorials/Tutorial_S01E01.md

-﻿# Tutorial (S01E01)

-The rule system behind Maintainerr is quite complex, and therefore powerful.
+﻿The rule system behind Maintainerr is quite complex, and therefore powerful.
 When you get the hang of it, you will be cleaning up that mess you call a library in no time.
 </br>
 <p align="center">
 <img alt="poster" src="../images/movie_poster.png" width="150" height="250"></img>